 Section 1.
 EMPLOYEES.
 The Foundation may pay compensation in a reasonable amount to employees or agents for services rendered in carrying on the activities of the Foundation, provided such compensation shall be approved by the Board of Trustees.
 At least annually, the Foundation shall pay to the Association a reasonable amount to reimburse the Association for the time devoted by the Executive Director to services for the Foundation.

 Section 2.
 NOT FOR PROFIT.
 No part of the income, or profits of the Foundation shall inure to the benefit of or be distributed to any individual member except as stated herein.
 The Foundation may pay reasonable compensation to members performing services to the Foundation if compensation would otherwise be paid to an outside individual for such service and compensation is approved by resolution of the Board of Trustees.
 Expenses incurred on behalf of the Foundation shall be reimbursable.
 Notwithstanding the foregoing, no Trustee or member may receive compensation for fulfilling the ordinary and necessary duties arising from their position within the Foundation.

 ARTICLE VII – DEPOSITS AND DISBURSEMENTS

 Section 1.
 BANK ACCOUNTS.
-The Board of Trustees, by proper resolution, shall designate some suitable bank or other financial institution as the depository of all funds received by the Foundation.
+The Board of Trustees, by proper resolution, shall designate a bank or other financial institution as the depository of all funds received by the Foundation.

-Amendments may be made to these By-Laws only by first being approved by the Board of Trustees and then by a vote of two-thirds of the members present at any meeting called for that purpose.
+Amendments may be made to these By-Laws only by first being approved by the Board of Trustees of the Foundation and then by a vote of two-thirds of the Foundation members present at any meeting called for that purpose.
 No proposed amendment shall be considered unless the proposed amendment shall have been included verbatim in the notice for the meeting at which it is to be considered.

 These By-Laws shall be in full force and effect from and after the date of their passage.